kavehtehrani/job_interview_scam/README.md

 This is the story of a sophisticated job interview scam that happened to me on LinkedIn using social engineering and a heavily obfuscated clipboard hijacking to push a malicious payload.

 I spotted the scam pretty quickly and tried to schedule a phone call or video interview to see how far this scam goes but aside from a LinkedIn conversation (which honestly could have been with an LLM) couldn't directly get in touch with the scammers.
-I am sharing this to serve as a warning to other and provide ways you can protect yourselves as AI tooling makes attacks such as this further possible to bad actors online.
+I am sharing this to serve as a warning and provide ways you can protect yourselves as AI tooling makes attacks such as this further possible to bad actors online.

 I have written the story in the section below, but if you just want to see the technical details of the attack then scroll down to [Technical Details](#technical-details).